appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/minio-migration.md

 ## Overview

-Previous versions of the Appcircle server utilized MinIO in a multi-node single drive (`mnsd`) setup, which resulted in increased disk usage.
-By default, the Appcircle server utilizes MinIO in a single node single drive (`snsd`) configuration with the Appcircle server `v3.14.0`.
-With the transition to Appcircle server `v3.14.0` and the adoption of `snsd` MinIO, disk consumption is anticipated to decrease by approximately 20%.
+Older versions of the Appcircle server utilized MinIO in a multi-node single drive (**`mnsd`**) setup, which resulted in increased disk usage.
+By default, the Appcircle server utilizes MinIO in a single-node single drive (**`snsd`**) configuration with the Appcircle server version `v3.14.0` or later.

+With the transition to Appcircle server `v3.14.0` and the adoption of single-node single drive (**`snsd`**) MinIO, disk consumption is anticipated to decrease by approximately 20%.

-This documentation provides comprehensive instructions on migrating from the `mnsd` MinIO configuration to the `snsd` MinIO setup within the new Appcircle server version.
+This documentation provides comprehensive instructions on migrating from a multi-node single drive MinIO configuration to a single-node single drive MinIO configuration that can be applied to recent versions of the Appcircle server.

 :::caution
 Please note that this process will cause downtime since it requires a restart of the Appcircle server.
 :::

-## Prerequisites for Migrating
+## Prerequisites

-For a successful migration from mnsd MinIO to snsd MinIO, it's essential to ensure adequate free disk space on the Appcircle server.
+For a successful migration from multi-node single drive MinIO to single-node single drive MinIO, it's essential to ensure adequate free disk space on the Appcircle server.

 To determine the required disk space, follow the steps below:

-- SSH into the Appcircle server.

-- Check the total disk space.
+- Log in to Appcircle server with SSH or remote connection.

-  - Check the "Used" and "Available" disk spaces where your container engine data is located.
+- Get information about the "Used" and "Available" disk spaces where your container engine data is stored.

 ```bash
 df -h
 ```

+Below is a sample output for the command above.

 ```bash
 Filesystem      Size  Used Avail Use% Mounted on